aardjon/trad/README.md

 ```

 The new route database file is written into `output_directory`.
 Depending on your network speed,
-running the scraper may take up an hour or even longer.
+running the scraper may take up to an hour or even longer.
 Provide `-v` to enable some more verbose
 debug log, which will give you some kind of progress feedback.